Close

 Women at risk of Vitamin D deficiency should consult a doctor for advice on supplements.

-Food safety
+Food Safety

 Keeping food safe from contaminants is extremely important while you are pregnant or breastfeeding.
 Food poisoning can affect both yourself and your baby.
-If you experience diarrhea, vomiting, or flu-like illness it is important to contact your doctor or midwife immediately.
+If you experience diarrhoea, vomiting, or flu-like illness it is important to contact your doctor or midwife immediately.

 • Always cook eggs until the yolk and white are solid.
 Avoid undercooked or raw eggs and other raw animal products